 Although the number of advertisers has increased in the past few years, it doesn’t mean that all of them have access to professional designers to ensure that the look and feel of their ads are professional.

-Nowadays, there are many resources available online to create professional-looking ads, however, having the tools is not always the answer.
+Nowadays, many resources are available online to create professional-looking ads.
+However, having the tools is not always the answer.
 As a matter of fact, a tool is just a tool if not used with knowledge, and that’s why at REPLUG, we have invested in our own creative studio to support our partners with stunning creative solutions.

-Here below is a comparison between two ads.
-On the left, it is possible to notice a professionally designed frame, which has a good structure and harmony among all elements.
+Here below is a comparison between the two ads.
+On the left, it is possible to notice a professionally designed frame with a good structure and harmony among all elements.
 On the other side, when looking at the banner on the right, we can notice that the image chosen has not been cut correctly, having the white background still visible.

-In case marketers believe their product really needs to be advertised with videos, carousel ads can still be the right format.
-Both on FB and Twitter, mobile marketers have the opportunity to upload videos, instead of static images.
+If marketers believe their product needs to be advertised with videos, carousel ads can still be the right format.
+Both on Facebook and Twitter, mobile marketers have the opportunity to upload videos instead of static images.
 The video can be placed for each or just some of the carousel’s frames.

-With one of our partners (a photo animator app), our paid user acquisition team has tested the video carousel.
-The idea was to use more videos in a single ad, so that we could show several effects, rather than just one at a time.
+Our paid user acquisition team has tested the video carousel with one of our partners (a photo animator app).
+The idea was to use more videos in a single ad so that we could show several effects rather than just one at a time.

 The results speak for themselves: an increase in CTR of 107% and a decrease in CPI of -13%.

-Mobile marketers and app developers have to realize that simply designing a banner is not enough these days.
+Mobile marketers and app developers must realize that simply designing a banner is not enough these days.
 Ads need to follow some basic design principles to have an effect.
 Users are not going to interpret badly designed banners.
 They are just going to skip and look next.

 Carousel ads are one of the best ways to engage users in a noisy world because they offer a balance between design and performance marketing and also more space to communicate.
 That’s why we created this practical, creative guide to support marketers in their quest for performance success.